Skip to content

 ‘Recent studies have shown that Inulin/FOS encourages the growth of Klebsiella, a bacterium implicated in Ankylosing Spondylitis and increased intestinal permeability.’

 This sentence is not referenced in the text but there is a list of references at the end of the article.
 Interestingly, most of the references link through to publications describing the positive effects of prebiotics on the gut microflora and health.
 There is one reference however for a publication published in 2000 in Russian, and at present we only have access to the abstract2.
-The abstract describes an in-vitro study looking at how inulin influenced the activities of various bacteria including Salmonella, E. coli and Klebsiella.
+The abstract describes an in-vitro study looking at how inulin influenced the activities of various pathogenic bacteria including Salmonella, E. coli and Klebsiella.
 Whereas the activity of Salmonella and E. coli was restricted by the inulin, it appeared to increase for the Klebsiella.
 A search for other studies investigating the effect of inulin and other prebiotics on pathogens including those in the Enterobacteriaceae family such as Klebsiella, shows that some Enterobacteriaceae including Klebsiella do indeed appear to use prebiotics as a food source to grow3 (NB: This reference is also noted on Wikipedia ‘Fructooligosaccharide’).

 However, we must be careful not to jump to conclusions that this is a ‘bad’ thing, or at least not for most individuals in a normal state of health.
 We started off by recapping the mantra by which many things in life, including the gut microflora, have in common: balance is the key.